 Arizona's Science, Engineering, and Math Scholars (ASEMS) program provides services to support students in graduating with a STEM major.
-This program focuses on promising students who are underrepresented in STEM, especially students who are first in their family to attend college, from low-income households, who transferred from a community college, and from underrepresented groups, such as women and minorities.
+This program focuses on promising students who are the first in their family to attend college, from low-income households, who transferred from a community college, and who are from communities underrepresented in STEM.
 Click Here to Read More!

 ASEMS fosters a culture of inclusive excellence at the University of Arizona by empowering STEM students with the tools necessary to succeed while recognizing their unique backgrounds and assets.